Hanamura Temple Introduction

 Hanamura Temple's Tips and Tricks

-- Use the first Healing Fountain before or around 1:00 minute because the first Objective on Hanamura Temple activates at 3:00 minutes, so you will have it back in time.
+- Use the first Healing Fountain (2-minute cooldown) before 1:00-1:15 minutes because the first Objective on Hanamura Temple activates at 3:00 minutes, so you will have it back in time.
+If possible, try to be full Health and Mana before the Objective is active without using Healing Fountain, in order to be able to use it during the Objective phase.

-- You should capture the Samurai Camp at 1:00 minute and every time it is available after that, even if the Objective is already active, because they deal a huge amount of damage to enemy Structures.
+- Start the Samurai Camp at 1:00 minute and capture it as quick as possible.
+Repeat every time it is available after that, even if the Objective is already active, because they deal a huge amount of damage to enemy Structures.

-- After clearing the allied Samurai Camp, make sure to collect the Turret from the Fortification Camp as it will be useful while team fighting or while sieging.
+- After capturing the allied Samurai Camp, make sure to collect the Turret from the allied Fortification Camp as it will be useful while team fighting or while sieging.

 - Make sure to defend your Structures from the enemy Samurai.
 Avoid leaving your Solo Laner alone against that, especially if the enemy team is trying to siege at the same time.